UPRM-CIIC4010-F25/pa2-aquarium-l-bengie/readme.md

 # Student Notes
 If you have any bonus specs, bonus or any details the TA's should know, you should include it here:
+Added new progresion
+    Blue Fish: 1 power needed to eat
+    Purple Fish: 3 power needed to eat
+    Green Fish: 4 power needed to eat
+    Orange Fish: 5 power needed to eat
+Added new sprite to player for it to be more visible in game Added sound effect for game over
+Added changes to title and game over screen